jeanc18rlos/dental-vip-cms/src/pages/en/specialties/endodontics.md

       answer: "<p>There are monoradicular, biradicular and multiradicular teeth.
 According to the position they occupy in the archway they usually have one, two or three roots.
 Within each root there may be one or two canals.</p>\n"
-    - question: How to know if a root canal is needed?
+    - question: How to know if a Root Canal is needed?
       answer: "<p>Generally by the symptomatology.
 Spontaneous pain, constant hypersensitivity to thermal stimuli, discomfort from sugar intake and the presence of dental abscesses are usually clear hints of pulpitis and/or pulp necrosis.</p>\n"